argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

       $ cd pretrain/
       ```

-2. In `submit-bert-pretrain-job-LBS1024.sh`:
-    * Change `OUTDIR` to location of the bash script.
-Example:
+2. Open the `submit-bert-pretrain-job-LBS1024.sh` file, and change `OUTDIR` to location of the bash script you just copied.
+Example: `OUTDIR=$HOME/pretrain`
-    * (optional) change values for steps_this_run and logging_steps in both RUN and PERF commands.
-Example:

-3. Submit your job (2 RDUs are used here).
+3. Submit your job (2 RDUs are used here, and 8 cores per task).
 Example:

    ```bash
       $ sbatch --output=log_bert_pretrain_LBS1024_np2.out --gres=rdu:2 -c 8 submit-bert-pretrain-job-LBS1024.sh